 Non Farming Activities in Palampur

 Fig: Banas Dairy in Palampur

 (i) Dairy is a common activity in many families of Palampur.
 People feed their buffalos on various kinds of grass and the jowar and bajra that grow during the Kharif season.

-The milk is sold in Raiganj, the nearby large village.
+(ii) The milk is sold in Raiganj, the nearby large village.
 Two traders from Shahpur town have set up collection cum chilling centers at Raiganj from where the milk is transported to far away towns and cities.

-(b) Small scale manufacturing in Palampur: Less than fifty people are engaged in manufacturing in Palampur unlike the manufacturing that takes place in the big factories in the big factories in the towns and cities, manufacturing in Palampur involves very simple production methods and are done on a small scale. they are carried out mostly at home or in the fields with the helps of family labor.
+(b) Small scale manufacturing in Palampur: Less than fifty people are engaged in manufacturing in Palampur unlike the manufacturing that takes place in the big factories in the towns and cities.
+Manufacturing in Palampur involves very simple production methods and is done on a small scale.
+It is carried out mostly at home or in the fields with the help of family labor.

 (c) The shopkeepers of Palampur: People involved in the trade (exchange of goods) are not many in Palampur. the traders of Palampur are shopkeepers who buy various goods from wholesale markets in the cities and sell them in the village.